nens/threedi-docs/source/i_transition_from_3di_toolbox.rst

 #) Start the 3Di Modeller Interface
 #) In the main menu click *Plugins* > *Manage and Install plugins*
 #) At the left side, click *Not installed*
 #) In the list of available plugins, find *3Di Results Analysis*.
 Click the plugin name.
-At the bottom right, click *Upgrade plugin*
+At the bottom right, click *Install plugin*
 #) Updating the 3Di Results Analysis plugin requires a restart of the 3Di Modeller Interface.
 Do this when prompted.